 4. Heat the oil in a small pan, and add in the mustard.
 Let it sputter.
 Add the asafoetida and let it stay in for a couple of seconds.
 Add this tempering to the mixing bowl.

 5. Mix the contents of the bowl well to a thick batter, similar to idli batter.
 You may add a bit of water while mixing.
 Ensure that there are no lumps in the batter.

 6. Heat up a paniyaram pan on high flame, and add some oil in each of the cavities.

 7. You will be making the paniyaram in four batches or so.
 Take the batter for the first batch in a separate bowl, and add in about 1/2 teaspoon Eno.
 Mix well.
 Pour the batter into the greased cavities of the paniyaram pan, till about 3/4.
-Cook covered on medium heat for 2-3 minutes or until they fluff up into balls and are well done on the bottom.
+Cook uncovered on medium heat for 2-3 minutes or until they fluff up into balls and are well done on the bottom.
 Then, use a fork to turn the balls over.
-Drizzle a little oil around the balls and cook, covered, till they are done on the other side too – about 2 minutes.
+Drizzle a little oil around the balls and cook, uncovered, till they are done on the other side too – about 2 minutes.
 Transfer the cooked paniyaram to a serving plate.

 8. Make paniyaram using the rest of the batter in the same way, in three more batches.
 Serve hot, with chutney of your choice.